chornberger-c2c/weekly-uptime/README.md

-# bash-misc
+# weekly-uptime

-collection of bash scripts
+It shows the uptime of your workstation for this week.

 To run weekly-uptime:
 ```